stig/www.brautaset.org/publications.md

 </dt>

 <dd>
-This is my first *Pecha Kucha* style talk, made at NSLondon meetup.
+This is my first <em>Pecha Kucha</em> style talk, made at NSLondon meetup.
 The sound is not great, and one of my slides is a bit misleading, but I have a special fondness for this one as it's the first time I've been invited to speak.